cedrickchee/chatgpt-universe/README.md

 - [All-knowing machines are a fantasy](https://iai.tv/articles/all-knowing-machines-are-a-fantasy-auid-2334)
     > ...
 Even with non-conversational search engines, we know that is common to place undue trust in the results: if the search system places something at the top of the list, we tend to believe it is a good or true or representative result and if it doesn’t find something, it is tempting to believe it does not exist.
 - [Build your front end in React, then let ChatGPT be your Redux reducer](https://archive.vn/20221228231034/https://spindas.dreamwidth.org/4207.html)
+- [Predicting machine learning moats](https://robotic.substack.com/p/ml-moats) - TL;DR: Models aren't moats and how emergent behavior scaling laws will change the business landscape. <!-- The thought I needed to figure out with the ChatGPT & RLHF explosion: How will OpenAI create a business moat?
+Models can be copied, datasets will be open source, but the first companies to unlock emergent behavior may gain insurmountable advantages.
+Source (Tweet): https://twitter.com/natolambert/status/1608114405283086336 -->

 ### Prompt Engineering